-With exams around the corner nobody can deny the fact that studying is vitally important.
-It is a way to a student’s success in school, college and university.
+With exams around the corner, nobody can deny the fact that studying is vitally important.
+It is a way to a student’s success in school, college, and university.
 We often overlook the importance of a dedicated study space.

 Every student is unique in their own ways.
 While some find it necessary to have complete silence where others can study just fine with a bit of ambient noise.
-One of the most important reason for having the dedicated area for study is that it sharpens the mind and improves concentration.
+One of the most important reasons for having a dedicated area for study is that it sharpens the mind and improves concentration.
 A separate study area is better than using a bedroom, kitchen or living room.
 The student in a dedicated study space is much less likely to be under disturbance by other people at home.

-A dedicated study space will inevitably let your child study in a peaceful environment.
+Dedicated study space will inevitably let your child study in a peaceful environment.
 It enhances their focus on studies.
 Generally, this area can be as quiet as possible.
 Choose whichever approach that seems to suit your child.

 We suggest you closely observe your child’s comfort level with different settings so as to choose the right concept for a study room

 Ample sun light:

 The more natural light that can enter a study space, the better.
 During evenings West-facing rooms take in plenty of natural light.

 A serene study room keeps your child distraction-free and helps them to focus well.